This bacon-wrapped stuffed chicken is one of my favorite quick and easy recipes when I am looking for something filling to impress company!

 Everyone struggles to tell when chicken is ready.
 Hidden under the bacon, you can’t visually see that it’s done, and because we want to make sure it’s safe, we can’t rely just on our eyes.
 Use a digital thermometer.
 Be sure to not poke the thermometer past the chicken and into the filling, but into the meat of the chicken.
 And temp the chicken safely to 160 degrees F.

 What to serve with stuffed chicken?

-I love pairing these chicken breasts with a hearty salad and some light angel hair pasta or rice.
+I love pairing these chicken breasts with a hearty salad, like this Italian chopped salad, and some light angel hair pasta or rice.
 The chicken has plenty of flavors so there is no need for any extra sauce!
 Just invite your company to slice the delicious chicken over the pasta and mix everything together.

 What else can you do with the leftover ranch dressing?

 I love reinventing leftovers!
 And when you whip up a batch of the Hidden Valley Restaurant-Style Ranch you will have leftovers.
 You can use these as a dip for veggies for snack time or get creative with it.
 Using the leftover dressing for chicken salad is delicious!
 Another favorite use of mine is on salmon.
 I put a thin coat over it before baking the salmon and it gets hits every time!
 Such an easy and fun recipe.

 Be sure to store the leftover dressing in an airtight container in the fridge for 3 or 4 days.

 - Spiced Curry Kabobs with Coconut Turmeric Rice

 - Weeknight Easy Pan-Seared Chicken Thighs